LeighAllenDev/Battleship/README.md

 The board is easily laid out and the shots are clearly displayed so the user knows whether they have hit or missed a ship. there are also text prompts after every shot to tell the user the outcome of their shot.

 The game utilizes ascii art to signify whether the player wins or looses.
 Examples of this can be seen in the *How to Win* section above.
+#### Reveal Ships
+If you loose the game, the board is printed again but this time with the remaining ships on it.
+This allows the user to see how close their guesses were and how close to winning the may have been.
 #### Play Again Option
 At the end of the game, the user is given the option to play again.
 If they pick yes then the board and ship locations reset and the code effectively restarts allowing them to choose a new board size and amount of ships they have to hit.
 This gives variety to the game and allows the user to customise each new instance of the game.

 ## Planning Phase

 ### User Stories